-Gary Prisk brings to the art and craft of fiction the sensibility and the facility of a poet, rendering his narrative with a depth and texture that is unique and rare.
-Raw, gritty and saturated with black humor, Digger... is tender in a way most will struggle to understand.
+Gary Prisk is an award winning author who brings to the art and craft of fiction the sensibility and facility of a poet, rendering his narrative with a depth and texture that is unique and rare.
+His writing is raw, gritty, and saturated with black humor.

 Prisk’s riveting narrative serves as an eye-opening introduction to the gritty truths of combat and international conflict for readers heretofore influenced by pop culture’s more glamorous depiction of it’s true nature.